Clarification of Biblical Teachings

 The Apostle Paul was immediately baptized after he believed.

-In these two passages it is shown that when you get baptized it is a symbol of your dying two your old life and a rising to new life in Jesus.
-We can’t live under water so baptism identifies with Jesus death and a death to our old way of living and then a rising to new life in Jesus name.
-In this way it is also a symbol of rising to eternal life one day.
+These two passages show that when you get baptized, it symbolizes your dying to your old life and rising to new life in Jesus.
+We cant live underwater, so baptism identifies with Jesus’ death and death to our old way of living and a rising to new life in Jesus’ name.
+In this way, it is also a symbol of rising to eternal life one day.

 Jesus commanded us to go make disciples, baptize, and teach others: